 shout out to all the other social media managers 🤝

 From branded music to sonic logo-inspired SFX to a spoken voice — original, ownable audio sparks engagement and builds brand attribution.
 And while “TikTok beat” has become evocative as a style of music, I hope brands can push new musical ideas onto the platform in 2023 and not just deliver vaguely trap-y beats with campaign-style lyrics.

 Marketers looking to leverage TikTok for their brand should be willing throw out the rulebook on audio.
 Here are some things I’m curious about: What does it sound like to deep fry a sonic identity?
 Or Megalovania-ify one?
 If we start with TikTok as our primary touchpoint, how do we evolve our approach to creating a sonic identity from scratch?

 And when it comes to artist partnerships, your brand solution may not just be singular, but many versions of your brand expressed across all sides of TikTok.
 By focusing your creator partnership strategy on micro-influencers, you can expand your reach far beyond the surface level of generic, “Straight” TikTok and build emotional connections with all of your audiences.

-When it comes to TikTok strategy, one thing is certain: brands need to move quickly — ideating, auditioning, and pivoting on creative content as attention spans decrease.
+When it comes to sonic branding on TikTok, one thing is certain: brands need to move quickly — ideating, auditioning, and pivoting on creative content as attention spans decrease.
 Brands should explore all the ways to be true to their voice, while also taking risks and flexing their brand identity to live authentically within the platform.